 Results

-The triangulation matrix used to model spatially explicit Gompertz population dynamics had 185 vertices with vertices located closer in space where the density of non-zero CPUE measurements was higher (Fig. 2).
-The same triangulation matrix was used for all years, even though fisheries-independent surveys were never conducted across the entire study area in a single year.
-The GOA and the AIs were typically sampled in odd and even years respectively (Fig. 3).
-On average, the yearly mean CPUE was higher in the GOA compared to the AIs, but an increased number of non-zero CPUE measurements were consistently collected in the AIs compared to the GOA (Fig. 3).

 Density dependence was estimated as compensatory, although the strength of ρ was relatively weak (0.703, se = 0.108; Fig. 4).
 Current biomass estimates for the entire study area are far less than the theoretical equilibrium biomass, with the initial biomass (t=1) estimated at approximately 20% of its equilibrium potential (Fig. 4).
 Productivity was relatively lower in the GOA than the AIs, with the highest productivity estimated in the far reaches of the AIs (Fig. 5).
 Productivity was also relatively high near Unimak and Samalga Passes (Fig. 5).

 Partitioning algorithms grouped cod into two distinct stocks based on 152° 15' 24.463" W (Figs. 5 and 6).
 Further potential stock boundaries were noted at 178° 35' 0.679"W, 158° 59' 12.633" W, and 170° 41' 9.642" W, although none of the splits significantly improved the cross validated error enough to warrant their inclusion in the final stock structure.

-Discussion
+[Sentence regarding differences in trend for 2 proposed stocks, Fig. 4 – this is exciting because they seem to have different trends!] [maybe a sentence/figure comparing these trends with trends arising with more splits – only if you feel like you want to bulk up your results section, which I personally don’t think is strictly necessary]Discussion

 Todo: Write discussion